-• The nominated capacity could not exceed the Qualified Capacity.

-- Nominations had to include 4 hours of availability per day. - The 4-hour requirement could be made up of either one block of 4 contiguous hours or two blocks of 2 contiguous hours - Blocks could not span midnight - Blocks could not overlap with 7-9 AM nor 6-8 PM - There are 2 product options, each option containing two groupings of event days.
+- The nominated capacity could not exceed the Qualified Capacity. - Nominations had to include 4 hours of availability per day. - The 4-hour requirement could be made up of either one block of 4 contiguous hours or two blocks of 2 contiguous hours - Blocks could not span midnight - Blocks could not overlap with 7-9 AM nor 6-8 PM - There are 2 product options, each option containing two groupings of event days.

+Day Group 1 Day Group 2

-Option 1 Monday - Friday Saturday - Sund
+Option 1 Monday - Friday Saturday - Sunday

-ay )ption 1

-Option 2 Monday - Thursday Friday - Sunda ÿ )ption 2
+Option 2 Monday - Thursday Friday - Sunday

-Table 2: Original XSP Nomination Day Grouping Options
+Table 3: Original XSP Nomination Day Grouping Options